 Successful conception is clinically confirmed by a blood test for the presence of beta HCG.
-It is the most sensitive, accurate and reliable of pregnancy tests.
+It is the most sensitive, accurate, and reliable pregnancy test.

 When you finally get pregnant, the doctor will monitor the health of your pregnancy by measuring your beta HCG ( also known as beta) levels.
-A pregnancy should be documented as early as possible.
-This is important, because appropriate care and precautions can then be taken at an early stage.
-The most sensitive, accurate and reliable pregnancy test is a blood test for the presence of beta HCG (human chorionic gonadotropin), often just called "beta".
-The HCG is produced by the embryo, and is the embryo's signal to the mother that pregnancy has occurred.
+Pregnancy should be documented as early as possible.
+This is important because appropriate care and precautions can then be taken at an early stage.
+The most sensitive, accurate, and reliable pregnancy test is a blood test for the presence of beta HCG (human chorionic gonadotropin), often just called beta.
+The HCG is produced by the embryo and is the embryo's signal to the mother that pregnancy has occurred.
 Beta HCG levels vary according to the gestational age.
 In a non-pregnant woman, they are less than 10 mIU/ml.
 They are typically about 100 mIU/ml 14 days after ovulation in a healthy singleton pregnancy.
 They should double every 48- 72 hours in a healthy pregnancy.

 Problems with HCG testing can occur if you have earlier been given HCG (human chorionic gonadotropin) injections for inducing ovulation.
 Normally, this exogenous HCG is excreted by the body in 10 days; but sometimes it can linger on.
 This is why, if the HCG level is very low, the test may need to be repeated, to confirm that the level is increasing.
 If the positive test result is because of the HCG injection, the level will decline.
 If you are pregnant, the HCG level should rise.

-What are "biochemical pregnancies" ?
-These are pregnancies in which the HCG test is positive after the period has been missed; the levels increase, but are still low; and no pregnancy is ever documented on ultrasound.
+These are pregnancies in which the HCG test is positive after the period has been missed; the levels increase but are still low, and no pregnancy is ever documented on ultrasound.
 Biochemical pregnancies are often seen after IVF (In Vitro Fertilization) and GIFT.
-While they are not clinical pregnancies, they are of useful prognostic information, because they may mean that your chance of getting pregnant in a future cycle are good.
+While they are not clinical pregnancies, they are of useful prognostic information, because they may mean that your chance of getting pregnant in a future cycle is good.

-One drawback with the HCG test is that a positive HCG simply means a pregnancy is present in the body - it does not provide any information about the location of this pregnancy, which may be tubal or ectopic.
+One drawback of the HCG test is that a positive HCG simply means pregnancy is present in the body - it does not provide any information about the location of this pregnancy, which may be tubal or ectopic.